BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 When Dawkins discusses evolution, it is easy to agree with him from a scientific perspective.
 I want him to defend his theory.
 However, he often speaks in absolutes, using the language of dogmatic religion that he himself criticizes.
-From a systems theory point of view, can resolve this paradox by re-entering itself, that is, by communicating about itself on its own terms---a sort of self-reflection.
+From a systems theory point of view, it can resolve this paradox by re-entering itself, that is, by communicating about itself on its own terms---a sort of self-reflection.

 Dawkins and similar critics overlook a crucial point: the pursuit of absolute truth is elusive.
 Even Dawkins' assertion that "the theory is true" misrepresents the nature of scientific inquiry, which he is undoubtedly aware of.